 This initiative will bring together expertise across disciplines and facilitate collaborations on campus and with the communities throughout the region, extending the university’s mission of teaching, research and service, preparing the workforce of today and building the workforce of tomorrow.
 The project is expected to have a lasting and powerful impact on the entire region, broadening economic development opportunities across Northwestern North Carolina.

-The Innovation District will be located at the site of the former Broyhill Inn and Conference Center on Bodenheimer Drive, at the edge of the neighboring Nature Preserve.
-The first academic building included in the project’s first phase of development is the Conservatory for Biodiversity Education and Research, which will include cross-disciplinary collaboration and encourage K–12 partnerships.
+The Innovation District is located at the site of the former Broyhill Inn and Conference Center on Bodenheimer Drive, at the edge of the neighboring Nature Preserve.
+The first academic building included in the project’s first phase of development is the STEM Academic Building, which will include cross-disciplinary collaboration and encourage K–12 partnerships.

 Phase one of the project also includes:

-- The development of more than 150 faculty and staff housing units, which will help meet App State employees’ housing needs amid housing scarcity and cost inflation in Boone.
-The planned units consist of one-, two- and three-bedroom configurations.
+- The development of 156 faculty and staff housing units, which will help meet App State employees’ housing needs amid housing scarcity and cost inflation in Boone.
+The planned units consist of one-, two- and three-bedroom configurations in five multistory buildings.

 - A zero-carbon district energy system that will begin to transition campus away from steam power.
 App State has a long-established reputation as a leader in the renewable energy space, and the university is exploring renewable energy options that will establish a national example for sustainable energy solutions.